dmcewing/website/docs/blog/posts/2025/02/avrogen.md

 1. [Microsoft-Avro](https://github.com/dougmsft/microsoft-avro)

 The first step is to get the Avro model as an AVSC file.
 This can be downloaded directly from the topic in confluent cloud or using the schema registry APIs to get a copy.
+Alternatively if you really want to you can create the schema manually in your favourite text editor.

 ## Using Avrogen